Where To See Wisteria In Bloom In London This Season

 View this post on Instagram

+For photographers, this quiet part of Kensington is the gift that just keeps giving.
+In autumn, the beige stone arch drips with blood red foliage, conjuring up a gothic-like illusion.
+When spring rolls around, the wisteria comes out to play, big time.
 The best wisteria hunting ground lies to the western side of the road, past Launceston Place, where one house in particular disappears behind a lilac curtain for a good few weeks.
-The cobbled street and mews-style houses combine for a bucolic look, making for perfect photos — just be mindful that someone lives there.
+The cobbled street and mews-style houses combine for a bucolic look, making for perfect photos — just be mindful that someone lives here.

 Wisteria in Bedford Gardens, Notting Hill